Mitch McConnell: Approval ratings

-In September 2019, the Morning Consult found that McConnell's approval rating had been underwater since the first quarter of 2017, when it was 44% positive and 47% negative.
+In September 2019, Morning Consult reported that McConnell's approval rating had been underwater since the first quarter of 2017, when it was 44% positive and 47% negative.
 The worst rating since that time was in the fourth quarter of 2018, when he had a 38% positive rating and a 47% negative rating among Kentuckians.
 At that time he was briefly not the least popular senator, surpassed by Claire McCaskill and Jeff Flake.
 But as of the second quarter of 2019, McConnell's ratings were 36% positive and 50% negative.
 He netted −56 among Democrats, +29 among Republicans, and −24 among Independents.
-An average of polls by the Economist/YouGov, Politico/Morning Consult, and Harvard-Harris from the end of July through August 2019 (7/31–8/27), was 23% favorable and 48% unfavorable (−25.0 spread).
+An average of polls by The Economist/YouGov, Politico/Morning Consult, and Harvard-Harris from the end of July through August 2019 (7/31–8/27), was 23% favorable and 48% unfavorable (−25.0 spread).

 In 2020, according to Morning Consult, Susan Collins edged out McConnell as the least popular senator with a 52% unfavorable rating from Maine voters compared to 50% for McConnell.